What is a Digital Signature?

 It is a mathematical scheme for demonstrating the authenticity of digital messages or documents.
-It a virtual fingerprint that is unique to a person and is used to identify signers and secure data in digital documents.
+It is a virtual fingerprint that is unique to a person and is used to identify signers and secure data in digital documents.
 It is a type of electronic signature that ensures compliance with legal regulations by providing the validity and authenticity of a digital document and the signer’s identity.
 Digital signatures can provide proof of origin, time, identity, and status of a digital document.
 A signature confirms that the data emanated from the signer and has not been tampered with during transit.

 Why are digital signatures considered secure?

 Digital signatures work using public-key cryptography.
 Public key cryptography is a cryptographic method that uses a key pair system, private and public.
 The private key encrypts the data and is available only to the signer.
 The public key decrypts the data pertaining to the digital document and is given to the receiver.
 However, both parties must have a registered digital certificate from an issuing certificate authority to connect the signer and their signature.
 Public key cryptography ensures the security, accuracy, and authenticity of the document.
 Encryption is the process of encoding data send to the receiver in a form that can only be decoded by the receiver.
 Authentication is the process of validating the information from the sender is genuine and has not been altered in transit.

 Just like every handwritten signature is unique, every signer is given a unique digital identity from a trusted service provider.
 When the signer signs a document, the signer’s identity is validated and the signature is encrypted using public key infrastructure technology.